 At 5:12pm a single P1Y Frances managed to penetrated the screen and made a kamikaze attack from the bow of Ommaney Bay and was undetected by her lookouts due to sun glare.
 On impact, the kamikaze's wing impacted the island then crashed into the flight deck on the forward starboard side.
 The kamikaze released two bombs.
 The first penetrated the flight deck and detonated below that setting off a series of explosions among the fully loaded aircraft in the forward third of the hangar deck.
 The second bomb passed through the hangar deck, ruptured a fire main on the second deck, and exploded near the starboard side.

 The damage resulted in a loss of water pressure in the forward section, knocked out electrical power and communications from the bridge.
 Aboard, the crew fought fires in the hanger deck but heavy smoke and detonating ammunition force them to abandon the effort.
 Aboard, 95 men were lost plus two others killed on a nearby destroyer when torpedoes in the hangar deck exploded.
 By 5:50pm, the the fires were out of control and threatened to explode stored torpedoes and the crew was ordered to abandon ship.

 At 7:45pm the burning carrier was scuttled in the Sulu Sea by a torpedo fired by USS Burns (DD-588).
-A total of 95 Navy men were lost, including two killed on an assisting destroyer when torpedo warheads on the carrier's hangar deck finally went off.
+A total of 95 Navy men were lost, including two killed on an assisting destroyer when torpedo warheads on the carrier's hangar deck detonated.
 Survivors were rescued by other ships in the convoy.